-- 3.4.1 A summary of the desk study and field survey records for otter are presented in Appendix 7.4: Protected Species Technical Report. - 3.4.2 The HBRG desk study returned one record of otter, which was on the River Naver at Bettyhill (NC 705 608) approximately 13 km north-west. - 3.4.3 Several otter spraints, couches and feeding remains were recorded on the River Strathy and Halladale River during surveys in 2021 for other elements of the Connagill Cluster Grid Connection.
-Two holts were recorded at NC 894 603 on the Halladale River but were not considered to be natal (breeding) holts; these are approximately 6 km north-east of the Proposed Development.

-3.4.4 Several otter couches and spraints were recorded on the River Strathy within the Proposed Development survey area, although no holts were recorded.
-It is assumed that otter is widespread throughout the River Strathy and suitable tributaries based on the results of surveys in the wider local area.
-Otter is a designated feature of the Caithness and Sutherland Peatlands SAC/ Ramsar, which indicates the importance of the wider local area for the species.
+- 3.4.1 A summary of the desk study and field survey records for otter are presented in Volume 4: Appendix V1-7.4: Protected Species Technical Report. - The HBRG desk study returned one record of otter, which was on the River Naver at Bettyhill (NC 705 608) approximately 12 km west of the Proposed Alignment. - 3.4.3 Otter spraints, couches and feeding remains were recorded on the River Strathy, the Halladale River, and along tributaries to these which cross the route of the Proposed Alignment or might be used as part of a wider landscape territory/ during surveys.
+Surveys were completed 2021, 2022 and 2023 for the Proposed Alignment and for other elements of the Connagill Cluster Grid Connection. - 3.4.4 Otter is a designated feature of the Caithness and Sutherland Peatlands SAC/ Ramsar, which indicates the importance of the wider local area for the species.